 It can also be a good idea to bring a carbohydrate drink (sports drink) to have during training such as Lucozade or Powerade.
 It’s best to perform training sessions when you are already well hydrated.
 So don’t wait until you start training to drink water.

 - Fruit with yogurt

 - Sandwich with meat and salad filling

 - Meat or chicken with vegetables and rice/noodles/pasta

-On the day of your competition, your meal planning will be heavily influenced by your race times, how many races you have during the day (heats, multiple events) and your personal preferences on what you like to eat.
+On the day of your competition, your meal planning will be heavily influenced by your race times, how many races you have during the day (heats, semis etc.) and your personal preferences on what you like to eat.
 So it is important to plan in advance and be aware that your meal planning could change from competition to competition.

 This is often why athletes bring their own food when travelling to different countries to compete where they are not familiar with the local cuisine.
 This is not to say don’t try new foods, it’s one of the pleasures of travelling, just be aware of what you are consuming in regards to your competition and how you want to perform.

 Note: When competing in hot conditions and climates it's vital to stay hydrated so make sure you drink PLENTY of water!